wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

 .. todo:: Add links to the specific usage guides for LinearDigitalFilter, and PIDController.

 - The command-based framework has been rewritten.
 The design rationale behind the rewrite can be found `here <https://github.com/Oblarg/docs/blob/master/CommandRewriteDesignDoc.md>`__.
 The new version of the framework is located in the ``frc2`` namespace (C++) and the ``edu.wpi.first.wpilibj2`` package (Java).
+- The command-based frameworks are now separate vendor libraries, rather then built into WPILib itself.

 - LinearDigitalFilter has been renamed to LinearFilter, and now has a ``Calculate()`` method which returns the filtered value